Dry, Burning, or Just “Off”? It Could Be Your Medications

 Diuretics

-Certain chemotherapy agents
+Some chemotherapy agents

-Tips to Manage Mouth Sensitivity While on Medication
+Tips to Support Comfort While on Medication

-Sip water throughout the day (even small sips help)
+Sip water consistently throughout the day

-Avoid alcohol-based mouthwashes
+Avoid alcohol-based mouthwashes that may increase dryness

 When to Talk to Your Doctor or Dentist